Program Guidelines and Instructions

 Established in 1995, the Alternative Housing Voucher Program (AHVP) provides vouchers for rental assistance to non-elderly handicapped persons of low-income who have been determined eligible and qualified for c.
 667 elderly/handicapped housing.
 AHVP is administered locally by participating local administering agencies, either a local housing authority or a regional administering agency.
 DHCD's Bureau of Rental Assistance has responsibility for regulatory and administrative oversight of this program.

 A program participant will pay rent in an amount equal to either 25% or 30% of the household’s monthly net income to the landlord.
 The percentage charged depends on whether utilities are included or not included in the rent.
 The local administering agency will provide rental assistance payments to the landlord on behalf of the program participant for the remainder of the monthly rental amount.

 Applicants who are non-elderly, less than 60 years age, and who are eligible and qualified for the c.
 667 elderly/handicapped housing program.

-Applicants can apply at any one of the 39 local housing agencies that have received an allocation of Alternative Housing Vouchers.
-If eligible, their names will be placed on a waiting list.
-Once their name reaches the top of the list, the applicants will be given a briefing on all aspects of the program.
-During the briefing, the applicant will receive an AHVP Voucher which allows 120 days to locate appropriate housing.
-The vouchers can be used throughout Massachusetts only.
+Applicants can apply by directly contacting any of the 24 issuing administering agencies (listed below) that have received an allocation of AHVP vouchers.
+Eligible applicants will be placed on a waiting list.
+Once an application reaches the top of the waiting list, the applicant will be given a briefing on all aspects of the program.
+During the briefing, the applicant will receive an AHVP Voucher which provides 120 days for the applicant to locate appropriate housing.
+The AHVP voucher is valid in Massachusetts only.